Eps1.0 hellofriend.mov

 "eps1.0_hellofriend.mov" is the pilot episode of USA Network's drama-thriller television series Mr. Robot.
 The pilot was directed by Niels Arden Oplev and written by series creator and showrunner Sam Esmail.
 The episode aired on June 24, 2015, and was watched by approximately 1.75 million people in the U.S., the highest rating the series has ever received.

-The episode was praised for its writing, music, cinematography, and performances, particularly that of Rami Malek, although it received some criticism for its similarity to David Fincher's Fight Club, a film which Esmail has stated he took inspiration from.
+The episode was praised for its writing, music, cinematography, and performances, particularly that of Rami Malek, as well as comparisons to David Fincher's Fight Club, a film which Esmail has stated he took inspiration from.

 Plot

 Elliot Alderson is a socially anxious cybersecurity engineer who works at Allsafe Security in New York City while moonlighting as a computer hacker.
 Elliot narrates directly to the audience, speaking to an imaginary character in his mind.
 He believes that he is being followed by men in suits, possibly over his actions the night before.
 In a flashback, Elliot engineers a child pornographer's arrest by hacking the man's computer and sending its illegal content to the police.
 On the train ride home, he again sees the men in suits along with a man in glasses who attempts to talk to him.
 The next day, Elliot reports to work at Allsafe, where he provides computer security for the very corporations he despises.
 At a therapy session, Elliot narrates how he has hacked his therapist, Krista, and has unsuccessfully attempted to hack her boyfriend, Michael Hansen.

 Allsafe executive Gideon is preparing to host their largest client, the multi-national conglomerate E Corp (which Elliot refers to as "Evil Corp").
 During their tour of the office, Elliot has a strange interaction with E Corp's Senior VP of Technology, Tyrell Wellick.

 After work, Elliot snorts morphine to help him cope with his depression and loneliness and afterward takes suboxone in case he goes through withdrawal.
-His neighbor and drug dealer, Shayla, offers him molly, and they have sex.
+His next door neighbor and drug dealer, Shayla, offers him molly, and they then have sex.
 Later that night, he gets a notification on his phone that Krista has checked in at a local restaurant with Michael.
 Using a ruse, Elliot manages to get Michael's telephone number.
-While walking home, Elliot receives a panicked phone call from Angela, his childhood best friend, begging him to come back to work.
-At Allsafe, Elliot finds Angela and his colleague Lloyd attempting to stop a DDoS attack on E Corp's servers.
-Elliot realizes that they cannot stop the hack locally because of the rootkit that the hackers wrote and placed in the root directory of the server (CS 30), and together with Gideon he flies to E Corp's server farm to stop the hack in person.
+While walking home, Elliot receives a panicked phone call from Angela, his childhood friend, begging him to come back to work.
+At Allsafe, Elliot finds Angela and his coworker Lloyd attempting to stop a DDoS attack on E Corp's servers.
+Elliot realizes that they cannot stop the hack locally because of the rootkit that the hackers wrote and placed in the root directory of the server, and together with Gideon he flies to E Corp's server farm to stop the hack in person.
 While examining the hacked server, Elliot finds a file with a message in it for him.
 The message simply says, "Leave me here," and after a quick debate with himself, he leaves it on the server, but changes the file so that only he can access it.